-Pluto's atmosphere is so transparent and rarefied that any atmospheric processes (clouds, hazes, convection, radiative transfer) have no significant impact on the radiative thermal and conductive balance at the surface.
+Pluto's atmosphere is so transparent and rarefied that any atmospheric processes (clouds, hazes, convection, radiative transfer within the atmosphere) have no significant impact on the radiative thermal and conductive balance at the surface (Stansberry et al. 1994; Forget et al. 2017).
 Thermal conduction to the surface given a near-surface gradient of ~5 K km-1 (Hinson et al. 2017) is only ~0.02 mW m-2, and the heat transfer through turbulent diffusion is only a few mW m-2 (Stansberry et al. 1992), so the ambient atmospheric temperature hardly affects the local surface temperature.
-In addition, most of Pluto's thermal emission is longward of 52 μm, which is not absorbed by the atmosphere.
+In addition, most of Pluto's thermal emission is longward of 52 μ m, which is not absorbed by the atmosphere.
 Nevertheless, the atmosphere affects the surface energy balance through changes to the albedo (as newly deposited ice is likely to be bright), or to the thermal inertia (as the sublimation and condensation can affect porosity).
-Most significantly, the atmosphere affects surface temperatures through latent heat of sublimation, particularly of N2-rich ice (see Chapter by Forget).
+Most significantly, the atmosphere affects surface temperatures through latent heat of sublimation, particularly of N2-rich ice, and is the medium for N2 moving from subliming spots to condensing locations (see Chapter by Forget).